 The Power of Rest: Why Highly Sensitive People Need More Downtime

-The Science Behind the Need for Rest
+The Science Behind the Need for Rest in Highly Sensitive People

 Research has shown that HSPs have a more reactive nervous system.
 This means that Highly Sensitive People process sensory input more deeply than others.